joanFaseDev/100-days-of-code-projects/9.Pomodoro/README.md

         d.
 Once a task is added, its field (*Task Container*) should take the place of the button used to create it and another Add button should appear below so that user can generate another new task.
         e.
 A Task container should display the name of the task and a little button (*Clear button*) to validate/unvalidate the task.
 Once a task is validate, it is crossed out (through CSS) and the time at which the task was finished is displayed.

+## To do
+- Implement the feature to instantly change the application state from 'Pomodoro' to 'Short Break' throught a new div of buttons located at the top of the countdown.
+- Implement the long break feature (15 minutes pause, visual update, countdown update)
+- Update the label of the countdown footer and its pomodoro count depending of the application state
+- Implement the tasks feature

 ## Links
 - [Pomodoro Technique - Wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique)
 - [Pomofocus](https://pomofocus.io/)